chrispaladin7/Ionic_fetch_data/README.md

 # Ionic_fetch_data
-Fetching data from JSON file to display on screen
+Fetching data from JSON file to display on screen.

 ## Prerequisites